alreinson/cv/_includes/index.md

 ## Experience

+### 06/2019 - Present

+### [e-Residency / Enterprise Estonia](e-resident.gov.ee) / Head of Product and CX team / Tallinn, Estonia

+As the head of the product and customer experience team, I am responsible for developing and driving the Customer Experience strategy of the e-Residency programme.
+We work with several governmental and private institutions responsible for the quality of the different stages in our processes.
+Through this cooperation, we are able to change and develop the Estonian eGovernment systems making them accessible to non-residents in the same way Estonians have used them for decades.
+This essentially means making sure our applicants experience an intuitive and logical customer journey starting from finding out about e-Residency to running a successful business in Estonia and everything in between.
+In addition to working with our current solutions, my role is to take this journey to the next level looking through the eyes of an e-resident and plan for what e-Residency could bring to the world in the future.

+The e-Residency programme itself acts as a startup within the government of Estonia combining the e-government services offered by the Estonian government as a full package for non-residents to use equally to residents.

-### 06/2015 - present
+### 06/2018 - 06/2019

 ### [Insly Ltd](https://www.insly.com/) / Product Owner / Tallinn, Estonia

-My main responsibility is driving one of Insly's three main strategic goals - Scalability.
-This includes assessing and improving the state of our existing systems and product functionality as well as planning new features.
-The Scalability roadmap initiatives have already achieved an average of 60% decrease in development hours spent on standardized features.
+My main responsibility was driving one of Insly's three main strategic goals - Scalability.
+This included assessing and improving the state of our existing systems and product functionality as well as planning new features.
+The Scalability roadmap initiatives achieved an average of 60% decrease in development hours spent on standardized features.

-On a daily basis, I take care of defining business requirements for upcoming feature developments and the planning of resources of the development teams working on these features.
-I also spend a significant amount of time on planning and organizing training and mentoring activities for other Product Owners in the company.
+On a daily basis, I took care of defining business requirements for upcoming feature developments as well as the planning of resources of the development teams working on these features.
+I also spent a significant amount of time on planning and organizing training and mentoring activities for other Product Owners in the company.

-Insly is a B2B Saas platform offering an end-to-end solution for insurance brokers.
-It covers quoting, issuing policies, accounting and insurer reporting for Broker companies and MGAs.
+Insly is a B2B Saas platform offering an end-to-end solution for insurance brokers, which covers quoting, issuing policies, accounting and insurer reporting.

 ### 01/2015 - 06/2018